jacklinquan/quanlin/docs/markdown_reference.md

 To create a heading, add hash signs `#` and a space in front of a word or phrase.
 The number of hash signs you use should correspond to the heading level.
+Alternatively, on the line below the text, add any number of `==` characters for heading level 1 or `--` characters for heading level 2.

 !!! example